desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/baseline methods/Self-Trans/README.md

 1. Download images from repo `Images-processed`
 2. Download txt files for image names in train, val, and test set from `Data-split` repo
 3. Use the dataloader defined in line [5] of the script `CT_predict-efficient-pretrain.ipynb` and load the dataset

+### How to train
+The `Self-Trans` model are trained by two steps:

+*First step*: Load the model pretrained on ImageNet, to install efficient, call `pip install --upgrade efficientnet-pytorch`.
+Call `ipython main.py` to run MoCo on `LUNA` dataset.
+Then run MoCo on `COVID-CT` by change the path for dataset in line 48 and 238 of `main_coco.py`.
+To do MoCo, 4 or 8 GPUs are needed.

+*Second step*: Load MoCo pretrained model in line [17] of `CT_predict-efficient-pretrain.ipynb` and do training.

 ### Results
 F1: 0.85